Klipper3d/klipper/docs/CANBUS.md

     up ip link set $IFACE txqueuelen 128
 ```

-In newer Bookworm installations it is necessary to use systemd-networkd,
+In newer Debian Bookworm installations it is necessary to use systemd-networkd,
 two files need to be created, one to define the interface and another to
 set the txqueuelen, these are:
 `/etc/systemd/network/80-can0.network` with the contents: